Sanyam1Sindhu/SQLInjection/README.md

 # SQLInjection
-SQL Injection OWASP Juice Shop
+SQL Injection OWASP Juice Shop application is deployed with the help of Heroku .